$2$-adic integral models of some Shimura varieties with parahoric level structure: -divisible groups and Lau's classification

 \subsection{Comparison with Breuil-Kisin's classification}

 Here the notation is as in Example \ref{eg-frame} (2).
-In particular, $R=\CO_K$ for some finite extension $K$ of $\BQ_p$ with residue field $k$.
-Let $\pi$ be a uniformizer of $R$ satisfying $E(\pi)=0$.
-Then there is a Frobenius-equivariant ring homomorphism sending $u$ to $[\pi]$, lifting the projection $\fS\ra R$.
-Here $[\cdot]$ denotes the \Teichmuller map $R\ra W(R)$.
-Moreover, the image of $\kappa$ lies in $\BW(R)$, see \cite[Remark 6.3]{lau2014relations}.
-Therefore, $\kappa$ induces a crystalline homomorphism $\kappa: \CB\ra \CD_R$ by \cite[Theorem 6.6]{lau2014relations}.
-That is, the induced functor $\kappa_*$ as in (\ref{eq-basechange}) gives an equivalence
+In particular, we let $R$ denote the ring $\CO_K$ of integers for some finite extension $K$ of $\BQ_p$ with residue field $k$.
+Let $\pi$ be a uniformizer of $\CO_K$ satisfying $E(\pi)=0$.
+Then there is a Frobenius-equivariant ring homomorphism sending $u$ to $[\pi]$, lifting the quotient map $\fS\ra \CO_K$.
+Here $[\cdot]$ denotes the \Teichmuller map $\CO_K\ra W(\CO_K)$.
+Moreover, the image of $\kappa$ lies in $\BW(\CO_K)$, see \cite[Remark 6.3]{lau2014relations}.
+Recall that $\CB$ denotes the Breuil-Kisin frame in Example \ref{eg-frame} (2).
+By \cite[Theorem 6.6]{lau2014relations}, $\kappa$ induces a crystalline homomorphism That is, the induced functor $\kappa_*$ as in (\ref{eq-basechange}) gives an equivalence

-Combining with the anti-equivalence $\Theta_R$ in Theorem \ref{thm-classify}, we obtain the anti-equivalence On the other hand, we have, by \cite[Theorem 1.4.2]{kisin2018integral}, a fully faithful contravariant functor where $\mathrm{BT}_\fS^\varphi$ denotes the category of Breuil-Kisin modules $(\fM,\varphi_\fM)$ of $E$-height one, i.e. $\fM$ is a finite free $\fS$-module and $\varphi_\fM: \varphi^*\fM\ra \fM $ is an $\fS$-module homomorphism whose cokernel is killed by $E$.
+Using the anti-equivalence $\Theta_{\CO_K}$ in Theorem \ref{thm-classify}, we obtain the anti-equivalence On the other hand, we have, by \cite[Theorem 1.4.2]{kisin2010integral}, a fully faithful contravariant functor where $\mathrm{BT}_\fS^\varphi$ denotes the category of Breuil-Kisin modules $(\fM,\varphi_\fM)$ of $E$-height one, i.e., $\fM$ is a finite free $\fS$-module and $\varphi_\fM: \varphi^*\fM\ra \fM $ is an $\fS$-module homomorphism whose cokernel is killed by $E$.